jimratliff/GenoMac-user/README.md

 ##### If the *structure* of the dotfiles changes
 In contrast, if the *structure* of the dotfiles changes, each user should rerun the Hypervisor.
 (See [Run the Hypervisor](#run-the-hypervisor).)

 A change in the structure of the dotfiles would be any combination of (a) adding a new package, (b) removing a package, (c) adding a file to a package, or (d) removing a file from a package.
-The following are examples of what would constitute a change in *structure* of the dotfiles and therefore requires rerunning Hypervisor:
-- add a new terminal app, such as Kitty or Ghostty, and add its dotfiles to stow_directory),
-- add a new file or directory to an existing package’s dotfiles, or
-- in any other way modify the file structure of stow_directory.

 Running Hypervisor will run `stow`, which will properly remap symlinks to reflect the changes in structure.
 (In other words, `stow` doesn’t care what’s *in* each *file* in `stow_directory`, but it does care about the file and directory structure of `stow_directory`.)